 Privacy policy

-The responsible body within the meaning of the data protection laws, in particular the EU General Data Protection Regulation (GDPR), is:
+The responsible entity within the meaning of data protection laws, in particular the EU General Data Protection Regulation (GDPR), is:

 COFFRIGO GmbH